AEADataEditor/aeadataeditor.github.io/_guidance/creating-separate-data-deposits.md

     - Authors should be you, and possibly the original agency (the latter enhances findability)
     - Provide the raw data files (if not archived elsewhere - but that's the point, most often)
     - Create a simple README that summarizes the processing - does not need to be long, but should be complete.
-    - Choose a license, which might include a requirement to cite your paper which first uses these data.
+    - Choose a license, which might include a requirement to cite your paper which first uses these data (also see our [licensing guidance](Licensing_guidance)).
 For data deposits like this, we suggest CC-BY (standard on many trusted repositories), or CC-BY-NC (no commercial use).
-The license should be broad enough to allow others to re-use the data, specific enough to have them give you credit (if you so desire).
-Note that a license is just a default permission - parties that wish to use the data but who do not conform to your license (e.g. commercial entities) can still contact you, and you retain the right to give them a custom license that is in addition to the default license.
+The license should be broad enough to allow others to re-use the data, specific enough to have them give you credit (if you so desire). (see below for **possible restrictions**) Note that a license is just a default permission - parties that wish to use the data but who do not conform to your license (e.g. commercial entities) can still contact you, and you retain the right to give them a custom license that is in addition to the default license.
 Consult your university's counsel if in doubt.
     - Also provide any scripts you used, if any.
 If some of the processing was manual, describe the manual processing in the README, including possibly providing instructions to RAs or staff.
 This is about transparency, and users will use your data if they trust that you did the "right thing".
     - Upload the cleaned files as well - this is the value-added data you created.
 Remember to label/document each variable, to remove unnecessary (temporary processing) variables.
 2. Then publish: